Eleanor-Shellstrop/company_data/README.md

 ## Tableau

-My Tableau profile has visuals for these databases.
+My Tableau profile has visuals, a dashboard and a story for these databases.
 [CLICK HERE](https://public.tableau.com/app/profile/anne.ensign/viz/Company_16474575907250/Dashboard-2YearReview_1) to visit my page.

+A PDF version of the Story is located at `company_data/project/tableau/Company Story.pdf`.

 ## Code Louisville Requirements